canjs/can-symbol/CONTRIBUTING.md

 ### Forking & cloning the repository

-A “fork” is a copy of a repository in your personal GitHub account.
-“Cloning” is the process of getting the repository’s source code on your computer.
+A "fork" is a copy of a repository in your personal GitHub account.
+"Cloning" is the process of getting the repository’s source code on your computer.

 GitHub has a guide for [forking a repo](https://help.github.com/articles/fork-a-repo/).
 To fork can-symbol, you can start by going to its [fork page](https://github.com/canjs/can-symbol/fork).